makersacademy/airport_challenge/README.md

 Although the code implements all of the user stories it is still in beta.

 Scheduled updates:
-* added functionality to planes
+* added functionality to planes e.g. automated names, landed
 * refactoring raises into two methods

 The final release will be arriving in the near future.